pulp-platform/pulpino/fpga/README.md

 ## Requirements

-This synthesis flow has been tested with `Vivado 2015.1`, there is no guarantee that it is going to work with any other version without modifications to the scripts.
+This synthesis flow has been tested with Vivado 2015.1 and 2018.3.
+There is no guarantee that it is going to work with any other version without modifications to the scripts - most likely it won't.

 For convenience reasons it is best to connect the ZedBoard to your local network.
 This way you can easily transfer files from your host computer to the